Posted on February 1, 2019 by Dina Miller

 The third day of this itinerary might be called “Water and Walking” because it gives you plenty of both.

 Kayak or Canoe: Clear, gentle rivers draw kayakers and canoers for easy-going paddles that often include wildlife sightings.
-Come enjoy the scenic Fawn River the way the Potawatomi Indians did!
+Come enjoy the scenic Pigeon River the way the Potawatomi Indians did!
 Local outfitters will set you up with all the gear you need to float down the river.

 Ride the Dixie: Take a 75-minute cruise on Webster Lake aboard Indiana’s oldest sternwheeler for a little history, lots of music and loads of fun.
 Built in 1929, the Dixie passes several spots of historical interest, including the site of the Yellow Banks Hotel, where the Capone gang reputedly stayed.